In the Spotlight

 Becoming more active is your first goal.
 Before you start an exercise plan, have a checkup with your doctor.
 They may mention an A1C test or a resting electrocardiogram.
 Aerobic exercise and strength training can help your body use insulin better.

 With support from your friends and family, these changes can help you better navigate type 2 diabetes.
-Track these changes on My HealtheVet to manage it better.
+Track these changes on My HealtheVet to manage them better.
 You might have questions as you start.
-Use Secure Messaging (sign in required) if you have any non-urgent questions for your doctor.
+Use Secure Messaging if you have any non-urgent questions for your doctor.

 Please vote in our unscientific poll.
 All responses are anonymous.